 July 30th Celebrated (and Not So Celebrated) History

+The Town of Baltimore is founded.
 The great port city along the Patapsco River was central to the Revolutionary War.
 Named after 1st Baron Baltimore, Baltimore’s first colonial governor was the baron’s second son, Leonard Calvert.
 Not only was the great city home to poet Edgar Allan Poe, but others like Thurgood Marshall and Babe Ruth also called it home.
 Baltimore served as the backdrop for the battle that inspired the Star-Spangled Banner, too.